mdlugosz-develop/ai-case-study/README.md

 * Gabriel Pereya and Winston Weinberg

-* How did the idea for the company (or project) come about?

-* How is the company funded?
-How much funding have they received?
+* The idea for the company came about when Winston Weinberg realized that transactional work and litigation have been getting complex.
+There could be hundres of thousends of contracts to go through for a international merger aswell as millions of emails.
+He realized that with the helo of AI lawyars can spend less time going throgh document and more time making decisions for the clients.

+* $80M in Series B funding at a $715M valuation

 ## Business Activities

-* What specific problem is the company or project trying to solve?
+### What specific problem is the company or project trying to solve?

+The company is trying to solve the problem of law offices spending hundreds of hours sifting through and drafting legal texts

-* Who is the company's intended customer?
+### Who is the company's intended customer?
 Is there any information about the market size of this set of customers?

 * What solution does this company offer that their competitors do not or cannot offer?
 (What is the unfair advantage they utilize?)